rickyzhang82/CuraEngine/README.md

 The stable branch is master branch.
 If your PR is related to support new hardware setting like dual extruders or a critical bug fix or performance improvement, chances are you are in this category.
 I will merge it into stable branch ASAP.

 The dev branch is for experiment purpose.
 All dev branch should start with prefix `dev-`.
-If you require a new settings in profile, chances are you are in dev branch.
+If you require a new print settings in profile, chances are you are in dev branch.
 Things like changing path planning for one particular STL model belongs to this category.
 I will accept your PR as a separate branch for experimental purpose.
 After an extended long period of test and usage, I will consider merging it to the stable branch.

+The motivation behind this branching philosophy is that I'm a Occam's razors principle believer.
+My working experiences makes me believe that the solution with fewest assumption is always the best.
+We should limit the number of settings of slicing engine at all cost.
+One can argue that engine needs to be as much flexible as possible.
+Thus, you need tons of settings to tweak.
+Well, if you are not a programmer but as an end user, this might be a fair statement.
+But this is a disaster for engineering.
+Also, when the complexity of settings reach a certain level, no one (not even one single programmer) can understand the consequence of the choice you make.
+Image you have 100 settings and each have 3 options, you got 3^100 combination to tweak.
+Good luck to solve that by you.
+Not even a computer AI can solve this NPC problem.

 # Progress
-Several new things I have done so far:
+Things I have done so far:
 - Shared my 15.04 source code notes and 15.04 class UML in this wiki.
 - Enhanced logging with G3LOG
 - Enabled CMake build

 # Future
-Several things I will do next:
+ Things I will do next:
 - Enable CI like Travis
 - Improve path planning
 - Promote this legacy repository to non UM brand hackers
 - Make legacy Cura Engine great again!

 Happy hacking!

 Ricky